skyvers/Aged-care/readme.md

 In this section we will override the default detail view which is generated by Skyve.

-- #### Patient Edit view
+- #### Resident Edit view

 Skyve provides us with a very useful function to create default `edit view` based on our document attributes and attributes type, the default widget will be applied for each attribute type.

-So to create our Patient `edit view`, we will go through the following steps:
+So to create our Resident `edit view`, we will go through the following steps:

 #### Create edit view

 1. Click on `Generate edit view` in the right side of the eclipse window and write the module and document name in the Console window.

-### !image for patient document.
+### !image for resident document.

-2. If you go to the agedCare module left side of eclipse and open the patient module.
+2. If you go to the agedCare module left side of eclipse and open the resident module.
 You can see view module and in view module there is a document with `generatedit.xml`.
 Rename the document, `edit.xml`

 ### image for how to edit.xml